How to Make a Fairy Garden House – Free Template

 How to Make a Fairy Garden House – Video

-How to Make a Fairy Garden House – 8 Easy Steps
+How to Make a Fairy Garden House – 5 Steps

-To start, you’ll need to cut all of the pieces for your house out of corrugated cardboard using the temple provided in the supplies list.
-Go with the grain of the cardboard (vertical) for smooth folds.
+To start, cut and assemble all of the pieces for your house out of corrugated cardboard using the template provided in the supplies list.
+For smooth folds, go with the grain of the cardboard (vertical).

 Horizontal photo of cutting out pieces of corrugated cardboard using the free template to make a fairy house.